 This recipe was born out of a different need: to have something to cool me down while pepping me up at the same time.
 It uses a stronger brew of coffee than most use and it also incorporates an unrefined Mexican sugar called piloncillo.
 The coffee is Bustelo, of course.
 I’ve always been able to find both, with no problem, online or in the Hispanic aisle of grocery stores.
 If you can’t get your hands on it, use brown sugar instead.

 Check out these other interesting paletas and feel free to pin this recipe for reference.

-Add the half & half, cinnamon and salt and whisk until dissolved.
+- Add the sweetened condensed milk, half and half, ground cinnamon, and kosher salt and whisk until dissolved.